AlvarBer/Persimmon/docs/src/implementation.md

 Second Iteration
 ----------------
-For the second interface the drag and drop feel was the main priority.
+For the second iteration the drag and drop feel was the main priority.
 As such after developing the tab panel draggable boxes were developed, these boxes needed to be connected through pins.
 The logic behind the pins and the blocks is quite heavy, as there is a tight